itssamuelrowe/jtk/README.md

 archives.

 #### [test]
-This directory consits of unit tests for the framework.
+This directory consits of unit tests for the library.

 #### [CMakeLists.txt]
 The rules for compiling the library, unit tests, etc. Feed this file to CMake